 Mode(s) of delivery:

-To introduce students to the various forms of transnational crime and its effects on domestic and global environments
+This unit introduces students to the various forms of transnational crime and its effects on domestic and global environment.

 On successful completion of this unit, students should be able to: